ramanakshay/canvas-template/README.md

 # canvas

-A simple, flexible, and well-designed pytorch template for your deep learning projects.
+A simple, flexible, and modular pytorch template for your deep learning projects.
 The main idea behind this template is to model all machine learning tasks as interactions between an agent with its environment or external data.
 All components of the project are built around this core idea.

 There are multiple templates available for different kinds of machine learning tasks. **Switch to the appropriate branch** and see the installation section to download the template: